shephertz/App42_JAVA_SDK/README.md

 2).
 Unzip downloaded Zip file.
 Unzip folder contains version folder of jar and sample folder.

 3).
-Version folder will contain App42_JAVA_SDK-x.x.x.jar,lib folder and docs.
+Version folder will contain App42_JAVA_SDK-x.x.x.jar,other required jar file in lib folder and docs.

 4).
-If you are making new project then add App42_JAVA_SDK-x.x.x.jar and required jar file in lib folder in your lib folder. or
+If you are making new project then add App42_JAVA_SDK-x.x.x.jar and other required jar file in lib folder.

+ or

 4).
 If your using your existing project then add App42_JAVA_SDK-x.x.x.jar in your lib folder.

 5).Put these jar files in class path of your Java project.